Cedarock Park

 Cedarock Park is a 500 acre nature preserve, historic farm, and passive-use park located near Bellemont in Alamance County, North Carolina.
-The park opened in 1975 with Ronald Dean Coleman being the Parks Director at the time in the county.
-He envisioned a natural area a few miles from town where anyone could come and explore some of the most beautiful property Alamance County has to offer.
+The park opened in 1975 with Ronald Dean Coleman serving as the Parks Director for the county at the time.
+He envisioned a natural area just a few miles from town where anyone could come and explore some of the most beautiful property Alamance County has to offer.

 Geographic setting

 Cedarock Park sits on the banks of Rock Creek, a tributary of Great Alamance Creek on the northwestern side of the Cane Creek Mountains.
-Located in the Piedmont region of North Carolina, the land is hilly and occasionally steep.
+Located in the Piedmont region of North Carolina, the land is hilly and at times steep.

 Human history

 Prior to its use as a park, the land was used as a farm by the Garrett family beginning in 1830.
-The site of the Garrett farm is part of the Cedarock Park Historic District and is known as Cedarock Historic Farm, an educational site where visitors can learn about farm life in 19th-century North Carolina and can encounter goats and donkeys.
+The site of the Garrett farm is part of the Cedarock Park Historic District and is known as Cedarock Historic Farm, an educational site where visitors can learn about farm life in 19th-century North Carolina and interact with goats and donkeys.

 Activities

 The park has 6 mi of trails for hiking, mountain biking, and horse riding, including some trails that are handicapped accessible.
-It has numerous picnic shelters, campsites, a fishing pond, playgrounds, three gazebos, and two courses.
+It has numerous picnic shelters, campsites, a fishing pond, playgrounds, three gazebos, and two disc golf courses.

 The most popular trail at the park is the handicapped-accessible trail that leads to an old rock dam used for water diversion for a now-demolished gristmill.
 The dam site is erroneously called a waterfall in several places in park literature.